DarylMc/Homebridge-cbus-installer/SETUP.md

 ## 5. Write
 - Select write
 - Once write and verification is finished remove SD card and insert into Raspberry Pi
-- Connect LAN network cable to Raspberry Pi
+- Connect Raspberry Pi to LAN
 - Connect power to boot Raspberry Pi
 - Wait a few minutes for the raspberry Pi's first boot.